intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/README.md

-# Running LLM Finetuning using BigDL-LLM on Intel GPU
+# Running LLM Finetuning using IPEX-LLM on Intel GPU

-This folder contains examples of running different training mode with BigDL-LLM on Intel GPU:
+This folder contains examples of running different training mode with IPEX-LLM on Intel GPU:

 - [LoRA](LoRA): examples of running LoRA finetuning
 - [QLoRA](QLoRA): examples of running QLoRA finetuning